 According to the Player, during the 2021/22 pre-season training camp, Al-Faisaly verbally notified him that it was not interested in his services anymore.
-He added that on 25 July 2021, Al-Faisaly signed another (foreign) football player who played the same poisition as the Player and as such taking one of the foreign players spot (8/7).
+He added that on 25 July 2021, Al-Faisaly signed another (foreign) football player who played the same position as the Player and as such taking one of the foreign players spot (8/7).

 According to the Player, on 6 August 2021, he was excluded from the first team of Al-Faisaly for reasons not related to his professional qualities.
 On 8 August 2021, the counsel for the Player sent a letter to Al-Faisaly in which he requested to be reinstated in the first team immediately and to be registered with Al-Faisaly's list for the Saudi Arabia League (season 2020/2021).
+On 11 August 2021, Al-Faisaly offered the

-Arabia League (season 2020/2021).
 On 11 August 2021, Al-Faisaly offered the Player to terminate the Employment Contract and provided a draft agreement to the Player who sent back an amended draft on the same day, however, no agreement was reached.